skaynor/monster-hunting/docs/weapons/gunlance.md

 This weapon retains all previous rarities weapon properties in addition to the following:

 **Blast Dash.** While wielding this weapon you can take the dash action as a bonus action.
-You can use this property a number of time equal to your proficiency bonus.
+You can use this property a number of time equal to your proficiency bonus, regaining all expended uses when you finish a long rest.

 **Charged Shelling.** When you make a ranged weapon attack with your shells you can expend two extra shells to have the target make a Strength saving throw against a DC equal to 8 + your proficiency bonus + your Strength modifier.
 On a failed save the target takes an extra 2d10 fire damage and is knocked prone.
 On a successful save the target takes 1d10 fire damage and isn't knocked prone.